1985 San Diego Chargers season: Week 16: at Kansas City Chiefs

 One play after an exchange of punts, Stephone Paige beat the Charger defense on a 56-yard touchdown.
 Herrmann, starting due to Fouts' cracked tibia, led a field goal drive in response.
 Kansas City scored four unanswered touchdowns over their next five drives, with Paige contributing a long catch in each drive; he had gains of 51, 30, 84 (for a touchdown) and 20 yards.
 Herrmann was intercepted twice as Kansas City pulled away.
 He passed on 9 straight plays after the fifth Chiefs touchdown, completing 6 of them and positioning Thomas for a field goal that made the score 35–6 at halftime.

 Thomas missed from 32 yards early in the second half, but Vince Osby ran a fumble back 46 yards to the Chiefs 7 and Chandler scored three plays later.
-A 39-yard catch by Paige set up a Kansas City field goal and Herrmann threw his third interception the Chiefs led 38–13 through three quarters.
+A 39-yard catch by Paige set up a Kansas City field goal and after Herrmann threw his third interception the Chiefs led 38–13 through three quarters.
 Herrmann completed 6 of 7 passes for 60 yards while guiding the Chargers to a 3rd and goal at the 1, but had to temporarily leave the game after taking a hard hit.
 Fouts came in for one play and handed off to Spencer, who appeared to have been stopped but bounced to the left for the touchdown.
-Mike Guendling recovered an onside kick, Herrmann returned to the game.
+After Mike Guendling recovered an onside kick, Herrmann returned to the game.
 The ensuing drive was prolonged by a roughing the passer penalty when Herrmann threw incomplete on a 4th and 12, and James scored three plays later.
 Kansas City recovered an onside kick and ran the clock down inside five minutes before punting.
 Herrmann converted a 4th and 5 with a 12-yard pass to Holohan, and found Trumaine Johnson two plays later for the game's final touchdown.
 The Chiefs recovered another onside kick, converted a 3rd and 5, and ran out the clock.

 Herrmann's 58 pass attempts set a new Charger record, while his 37 completions tied Fouts for another franchise record.
 Paige set a new NFL record with 309 receiving yards; the Chargers had previously only allowed one 200-yard receiver in their history.
 San Diego would have set an NFL record had they completed their comeback from a 35–3 deficit; the Buffalo Bills became the first team to overcome such a deficit in the 1992 playoffs.

 Standings

+Awards

+Fouts and Chandler were the only Chargers named to the AFC Pro Bowl squad, both qualifying as backups; Fouts was also voted second team All-Pro by the Associated Press.